 Who can participate in Classroom to Table?

 Generally, primary instructors (or course heads) are those who are the instructor of record for a course and appear within the course listing in the College Course Catalog search in courses.my.harvard.edu.
 Section Leaders and instructional support staff in a course (e.g., TFs/TAs/CAs) are not eligible.
 No exceptions.

-If you have questions about eligibility and who may participate in the Classroom to Table program, please email email@example.com before you submit a form.
+Instructional support staff such as TFs/TAs/CAs are not eligible for Classroom to Table funds, nor are graduate students enrolled in a course.
+However, TFs/TAs who are the only course instructor may be eligible.
+If you have questions about eligibility and who may participate in the Classroom to Table program, please email email@example.com before you submit a request.

 What are the group size guidelines?

-We may be able to accommodate larger groups of 6-12 people if 2 faculty members participate in one gathering.
+Groups may range in size from 4-6 people (this must include between 3 and 5 undergraduate students and must include 1 faculty member).
+We may be able to accommodate larger groups of 8-12 people if 2 faculty members participate in one gathering.
 This might be the case if two faculty members join together to invite a group of 6 to 10 students, or a group of 6 to 10 students might issue the invitation to two faculty members.